Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 Powell was on the phone.
 He gave Rebar a nod and a quick gesture with his fingers, requesting patience.

-"Aye...Aye, that sounds right...No, Commander McDaniel already tried that last year. ...Like a chocolate bloody teapot, that’s how.
+"Aye...
+Aye, that sounds right...
+No, Commander McDaniel already tried that last year. ...Like a chocolate bloody teapot, that’s how.
 Aye, that’d be good.
 Yeah.
 Yeah, cheers Wilde.
 You too."

 He put the phone down and offered Rebar a tight but not unwelcoming little smile.
 "Good afternoon, Master Sergeant."